 How Rotator Cuff Tears Are Caused by Car Crashes

-Any type of car crash has the potential to cause rotator cuff injuries, even relatively minor collisions.
+Car crashes, trucking accidents and motorcycle accidents all have the potential to cause rotator cuff injuries, even relatively minor collisions.

 When drivers or passengers brace their arms against steering wheels, seats, doors, or dashboards in anticipation of a crash, the force of impact can be absorbed throughout the arms and shoulders.
 This absorption of the extreme forces in a car accident can ram victims’ upper arms into their shoulders, placing extreme stress on the tendons of the rotator cuff and causing full or partial tears.

-When accident victims have certain pre-existing conditions like arthritis or old shoulder injuries, they are at increased risk of rotator cuff tears.
+When motor vehicle accident victims have certain pre-existing conditions like arthritis or old shoulder injuries, they are at increased risk of rotator cuff tears.
 Sometimes, insurance providers may try to deny coverage of accident-related injuries based on pre-existing conditions of this nature.
 A skilled Douglasville car accident attorney can help you fight back against these underhanded tactics to seek the full compensation you need to recover.

-Potential Compensation for a Car Accident Rotator Cuff Injury
+Potential Compensation for a Car Accident Rotator Cuff Injury in GA

 There are many factors that insurance adjusters or the courts may consider in determining the compensation you could receive for your car accident rotator cuff injury.
 The lawyers of Sherrod & Bernard, P.C. can help you evaluate the elements such as the following to help you calculate the compensation that could be available for your case: